What is Inherited Family Trauma?

 • emotionally unfinished

-may continue influencing later generations indirectly.
+may continue influencing later generations in indirect ways.

 This may appear as: